-For those so inclined, the Gneiss Cliffs of the Adirondacks have been a rock climbing destination for decades.
-Some would argue that the Adirondacks are best experienced on two wheels - and the region is a must-ride for both knobby and road tire sets.
-And there are plenty of licensed guides to show you the way.
-They know the Adirondack landscape, waterways, flora, fauna, history and lore better than anyone - and they'll gladly impart their outdoor knowledge and technical skills to those who wish to explore the largest protected wilderness in the continental US.
+Not sure where to start or need help planning your outdoor vacation experience?
+There are plenty of licensed guides to show you the way.
+They know the Adirondack landscape, waterways, flora, fauna, history, and lore better than anyone, and they'll gladly share their outdoor knowledge and technical skills to those who wish to explore the largest protected wilderness in the continental United States.